-The Graduate Studies Committee (GSC) concerns itself primarily with policy issues and overall coordination and direction of academic programs in the CPH.
-The GSC may create subcommittees or other structures and delegate portions of its activity to them, while retaining the final responsibility.
-More information about the Graduate School rules regarding GSC can be found here.
+The Academic Studies Governance Committee (ASGC) is comprised of faculty representing both the graduate programs and undergraduate programs and concerns itself primarily with policy issues and overall coordination and direction of academic programs in the CPH.
+The ASGC may create subcommittees or other structures and delegate portions of its activity to them, while retaining the final responsibility.
+More information about the Graduate School rules regarding ASGC (referred to by the Graduate School as GSC) can be found here.

 - One unique faculty member representing each specialization for a 3-year term.
 The terms are staggered so that approximately one-third end each year.
-The representatives are appointed by the Division Chair in consultation with the division faculty.
+The representatives are appointed by the Division Chair or Program Director in consultation with the division faculty.

 - Chair selected by the committee from among the faculty members of the committee who are tenured in the College.

-- Student members from each degree program (e.g., MPH, MHA, MPH-PEP, MS, PhD) will be recommended by the Division Chair or Program Director to serve on the Graduate Studies Committee;
+- Student members from each degree program (e.g., MPH, MHA, MPH-PEP, MS, PhD, BSPH) will be recommended by the Division Chair or Program Director to serve on the ASGC;

-- Senior Associate Dean, Academic Affairs, ex officio and nonvoting.
+- Vice Dean of Academic Affairs & Academic Administration, ex officio and nonvoting.

 - Director of Academic Programs & Student Services Office, ex officio and nonvoting.

 - Principal OAPSS administrative staff, ex officio and nonvoting.